The Declaration explained

 • Education and media

-The Declaration also affirms the need to respect and promote the rights of Indigenous peoples set out in treaties, agreements and other constructive arrangements.
+The UN Declaration also affirms the need to respect and promote the rights of Indigenous peoples set out in treaties, agreements and other constructive arrangements.

-The Declaration is the result of almost 25 years of work and collaboration between United Nations member states and Indigenous peoples from around the world.
+The UN Declaration is the result of almost 25 years of work and collaboration between United Nations member states and Indigenous peoples from around the world.
 Indigenous leaders from Canada played a significant role in its development, including drafting and negotiating.

 In 2016, the Government of Canada endorsed the United Nations Declaration on the Rights of Indigenous Peoples without qualification and committed to its full and effective implementation.

-Working with First Nations, Inuit and Métis to implement the Declaration and create a framework to achieve its objectives is a proclamation that the human rights of Indigenous peoples matter.
+Working with First Nations, Inuit and Métis to implement the UN Declaration and create a framework to achieve its objectives is a proclamation that the human rights of Indigenous peoples matter.
 It is a concrete action guided by values of respect, cooperation and human rights for all.

-Why Canada is implementing the Declaration
+Why Canada is implementing the UN Declaration

-Implementing the Declaration is a significant step forward on the shared path of reconciliation.
+Implementing the UN Declaration is a significant step forward on the shared path of reconciliation.
 It will contribute to building renewed, nation-to-nation, Inuit-Crown, government-to-government relationships with First Nations, Inuit, and Métis based on affirmation of rights, respect, co-operation and partnership.

-Implementing the Declaration is about:
+Implementing the UN Declaration is about:

 • creating a brighter future for present and future generations